toextendmylimits/Amazon_coding/000-6-months-onsite.md

    Source https://leetcode.com/discuss/interview-question/3889173/Amazon-Full-loop-onsite

 # System Design
+1. suggestion system for shopping good, when user select one item, suggest other items user might also consider to bought
 1. System Design HLD.
 Given a sensor package with 1 million sensors design a system to display a heat map to a team of farmers, What info do you expect the sensors to give, how freq, and how will you store it.
    Source https://leetcode.com/discuss/interview-question/4443121/Amazon-(SDE2)-Virtual-onsite-(Dec-2023)
 1. Engine to generate ads for customer websites based on rules and metrics.
 Struggled a bit with this, gave a fairly generic design but realised after that I hadn't taken into account the rules and metrics part.